23 Cloud microphysics

 \[ \begin{align} \frac{dN_r}{dt} = -NB'\frac{\pi D^3}{6}\left[\exp\left(A'\left(T_0 - T\right)\right) - 1\right]. \end{align} \]

-For the swelling density of hail or snow $Q_{f,g,r}$, which follows from this process, one obtains using Eq.
-(A.96)
+For the source density of hail or snow $Q_{f,g,r}$ resulting from this process, one obtains, using Eq.
+(A.98),

 \[ \begin{align} Q_{f,g,r} &= B'\frac{\pi}{6}\left[\exp\left(A'\left(T_0 - T\right)\right) - 1\right]\int_0^D\rho_l'\pi\frac{D^3}{6}D^3N\left(D\right)dD\nonumber\\ &= \rho_l'B'\frac{\pi^2}{6^2}\left[\exp\left(A'\left(T_0 - T\right)\right) - 1\right]n_{0,r}\int_0^D\exp\left(-\lambda_rD\right)D^6dD\nonumber\\ &= \rho_l'B'\frac{\pi^2}{6^2}\left[\exp\left(A'\left(T_0 - T\right)\right) - 1\right]n_{0,r}\frac{6!}{\lambda_r^7}\nonumber\\ &= \rho_l'B'\frac{\pi^2}{6}\left[\exp\left(A'\left(T_0 - T\right)\right) - 1\right]n_{0,r}\frac{5!}{\lambda_r^7}\nonumber \end{align} \]